-67. The Social Security Administration stresses that the loss of an individual's Social Security number, as experienced by Plaintiff and some Class Members, can lead to identity theft and extensive financial fraud:
+56. For example, Social Security numbers are among the worst kind of Private Information to have stolen because they may be put to a variety of fraudulent uses and are difficult for an individual to change.
+The Social Security Administration stresses that the loss of an individual's Social Security number, as experienced by Plaintiff and Class Members, can lead to identity theft and extensive financial fraud:

 A dishonest person who has your Social Security number can use it to get other personal information about you.
 Identity thieves can use your number and your good credit to apply for more credit in your name.
 Then, they use the credit cards and don't pay the bills, it damages your credit.
 You may not find out that someone is using your number until you're turned down for credit, or you begin to get calls from unknown creditors demanding payment for items you never bought.
-Someone illegally using your Social Security number and assuming your identity can cause a lot of problems.21
+Someone illegally using your Social Security number and assuming your identity can cause a lot of problems.19

-- 68. In fact, "[a] stolen Social Security number is one of the leading causes of identity theft and can threaten your financial health."22 "Someone who has your SSN can use it to impersonate you, obtain credit and open bank accounts, apply for jobs, steal your tax refunds, get medical treatment, and steal your government benefits."23 - 69.
-What's more, it is no easy task to change or cancel a stolen Social Security number.
+- 57. What's more, it is no easy task to change or cancel a stolen Social Security number.
 An individual cannot obtain a new Social Security number without significant paperwork and evidence of actual misuse.
-In other words, preventive action to defend against the possibility of misuse of a Social Security number is not permitted; an individual must show evidence of actual, ongoing fraud activity to obtain a new number. - 70.
+In other words, preventive action to defend against the possibility of misuse of a Social Security number is not permitted; an individual must show evidence of actual, ongoing fraud activity to obtain a new number. - 58.
 Even then, a new Social Security number may not be effective.
-According to Julie Ferguson of the Identity Theft Resource Center, "[t]he credit bureaus and banks are able to link
+According to Julie Ferguson of the Identity Theft Resource Center, "[t]he credit bureaus and banks are able to link the new number very quickly to the old number, so all of that old bad information is quickly